 Copyright © Nucleus Medical Media, Inc.

 Atelectasis is not a disease.
 It is the result of a disease or abnormality in the body.
-It can be caused by: Blockage in airways—as a result of an inhaled stool during birth, inhaled object, or a mucus plug that keeps air from moving into sacsLung infections—may cause fluid build-up that blocks air to lung sacsLack of surfactant (common in premature infants)—surfactant is a fluid that lines the inside of the lungs and helps them function properlyImpaired breathing—air is not pulled deep enough into the lungs to open all sacsDamage to nerve and muscles that control breathing—may prevent coughing, deep breathing, or yawning
+It can be caused by: Blockage in the airways—as a result of inhaled stool during birth, an inhaled object, or a mucus plug that keeps air from moving into the lung sacsLung infections—may cause fluid build-up that blocks air to the lung sacsLack of surfactant (common in premature infants)—surfactant is a fluid that lines the inside of the lungs and helps them function properlyImpaired breathing—air is not pulled deep enough into the lungs to open all sacsDamage to nerve and muscles that control breathing—may prevent coughing, deep breathing, or yawning

-Factors that increase the chance of congenital atelectasis include: Inhaled meconium or amniotic fluidProlonged or difficult laborBirth injury to central nervous system
+Factors that increase the chance of congenital atelectasis include: Inhaled meconium or amniotic fluidProlonged or difficult laborBirth injury to the central nervous system

 Children under 3 years old are more likely to develop atelectasis than older children or adults.
 Factors that may increase your baby’s chance of atelectasis include: Premature birthLung condition or infection—particularly if coughing is impairedInjury to chest wallHaving anesthesiaInhaling a foreign object, such as a peanut or marbleRespiratory distress syndromeBeing on ventilator—air does not move into lungs in a normal pattern

 Larger areas of atelectasis may lead to: Rapid breathingTaking shallow breathsAgitationCoughingDecreased chest movement during breathingWheezingFeverBlueness of the skin